danielsuzumura/webproject/README.md

 ## Comments About the Code
-  * At the time of the Milestone 1, only the product apple was implemented.
+  * At the time of the Milestone 1, only the product apple was implemented (can be accessed in PRODUCT -> Fruits).
 The css and html used in the apple page will mostly be reused in the pages of the other products.
 ## Test Plan

 ## Test Results